TristanBester/rm-compiler/README.md

 - formula ::= ident "==" ( "TRUE" | "FALSE" )

 ## Usage
-The soure code file used in the example is "machine.rm"
+The soure code file used in the example is "machine.rm" which encodes the tasks of delivering coffee to the office.

 Command to run compiler:
 ```bash